-ISUOG is the leading international society of professionals in ultrasound for obstetrics and gynecology.
-Beginning in 1991 with the first issue UOG Journal and the first World Congress, ISUOG has now grown to over 15,700 members in 140 countries.
-Join our growing global community and gain access to a broad range of educational resources for all training and professional levels.
+ISUOG is a charitable organisation and the leading international society of experts in ultrasound for obstetrics and gynecology.
+Beginning in 1991 with the first issue UOG Journal and the first World Congress, ISUOG has grown delivering education to members in 140 countries.

 Our mission is to improve women’s health through the provision, advancement and dissemination of the highest quality education, standards and research information around ultrasound in obstetrics and gynecology.

 In our work, research and teaching we will demonstrate excellence, integrity, respect, inclusiveness and passion.

 We all know that 2021 was another difficult year to navigate because of the COVID-19 pandemic.
 We started the year with a fitting celebration meeting to mark ISUOG’s 30th anniversary.
 This was not any virtual meeting.
 The event ran across three time zones, had over 11,000 registrants and showcased the best science and education that the Society has to offer.
 The awareness of the challenges faced by clinicians in different time zones, I think, set the tone for much of what we are trying to do – which is to improve access to the educational material that ISUOG produces.

 There is no doubt that virtual meetings when run well are fantastic for increasing access.
 However, it means for speakers this might be described as “all of the work but none of the fun”.
 None of our meetings happen without a faculty and I am sure I am speaking for everyone when I say how grateful we are as an organisation for the continued commitment and passion shown by so many of our speakers.
 Recording presentations is often hard work and dare I say rather boring, so we must always remember to look after them appropriately.
 This is against a background where so many clinicians have suffered from burnout and at times felt very isolated.